MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 ---
 title: Assign or Edit User Permissions  | Microsoft Docs
-description: Describes how add Office 365 users to Business Central, and then assign permissions, access rights, and security settings.
+description: Describes how to add Office 365 users to Business Central, and then assign permissions, access rights, and security settings.
 author: SorenGP

 ms.service: dynamics365-business-central